joshdo1/dream-machine/README.md

 An interactive dream script generator that creates unique, playable dream scenarios using AI.

+Also available to view live demo @ https://dream-machine-game.onrender.com/

 ## Setup Instructions

 ### 1. Clone the Repository